IPad: Education and healthcare

 The iPad has several uses in the classroom, and has been praised as a valuable tool for homeschooling and distance education.
 Soon after the iPad was released, it was reported that 81% of the top book apps were for children.
+In 2025, the use of iPads for notetaking in classroom settings was steadily replacing alternative methods, including traditional pen-and-paper.
 The iPad has also been called a revolutionary tool to help children with autism learn how to communicate and socialize more easily.

 In the healthcare field, iPads and iPhones have been used to help hospitals manage their supply chain.
 For example, Novation, a healthcare contracting services company, developed VHA PriceLynx (based on the mobile application platform of business intelligence software vendor MicroStrategy), a business intelligence app to help health care organizations manage its purchasing procedures more efficiently and save money for hospitals.
 Guillermo Ramas of Novation states, "Doctors won't walk around a hospital with a laptop.
 With an iPad it's perfect to walk around the hospital with as long as they have the information they need."

 In 2013, Gianna Chien (aged 14) presented to more than 8,000 doctors at the Heart Rhythm Society meeting that the Apple iPad 2 can, in some cases, interfere with life-saving heart devices (pacemakers) because of the magnets inside.
-The iPad User Guide advised pacemaker users to keep iPads at least 6 in away from the pacemaker.
+The iPad User Guide advised pacemaker users to keep iPads at least 6 in away from a pacemaker.
 A study in 2014 found that the iPad 2 could cause electromagnetic interference (EMI) in implantable cardioverter defibrillators.